Grimsby Minster: Windows

-Installed around 1910, the names of their donors are recorded on brass plaques.
-All the original windows, except those in the Memorial Chapel, were destroyed by bomb damage in 1943.
-They were replaced to their original designs thanks to the generosity of a post-war generation of local philanthropists whose names are recorded in script within the glass.
+The majority of windows within Grimsby Minster were reglazed around 1910, the names of their donors recorded on brass plaques.
+However, these were all blown out by bombing raids on Grimsby during the Second World War with the exception of those in the Memorial Chapel.
+They were replaced largely according to the original theological programme thanks to the generosity of a post-war generation of local philanthropists - many as memorial windows - whose names are recorded in script within the glass.
+The windows depict the history of the Anglican Church and those in the north aisle the Life of Jesus from the Adoration of the Magi to the Last Supper.